A collection of key economic and political figures that we believe help to frame how we got to where we are today.

 - Prudent fiscal policy is required to sustain longer-term inflows as fiscal sustainability means predictability in fiscal policy.

-- Fiscal trajectory is negative as government focusses on a politically motivated spending led growth strategy.
+- Fiscal trajectory is negative as government focuses on a politically motivated spending led growth strategy.
 Growth reached 7% in 2017 and is putting pressure on the economy.

 - Loose fiscal and monetary policy in an economy at risk of overheating are leading to a potential hard landing for Turkey.